 Skilled advisers provide determined representation for Georgia employment law matters.

 We Are Ready To Help

 Employment law disputes can become so contentious that often the case must go to trial, despite the parties’ best efforts to resolve the issues.
 At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta, our attorneys are skilled trial advocates, ready to protect your rights in state and federal court whenever necessary.
-Drawing on more than 100 years of combined legal experience, we thoroughly investigate, meticulously prepare and persuasively argue on behalf of our clients.
+Drawing on many decades of combined legal experience, we thoroughly investigate, meticulously prepare and persuasively argue on behalf of our clients.
 We represent employers and employees, and this dual perspective enables us to advocate effectively to deliver the results our clients need.

 No party should rush into litigation.
-Our attorneys are adept at resolving issues through negotiations, mediation and arbitration.
+Our attorneys are adept at resolving issues through negotiations, mediation, and arbitration.
 For certain complaints, such as wage and hour or sexual harassment, a worker can file a complaint with the appropriate government agency, such as the U.S. Department of Labor or the Equal Employment Opportunity Commission.
-A government agency’s finding can often help bring the issue to a swift resolution.
-However, when these tactics fail, a lawsuit is necessary.
+A government agency’s finding can often help resolve the issue quickly.
+However, filing a lawsuit is often a better remedy than filing a Department of Labor complaint.
 Our attorneys capably manage all aspects of employment litigation, including:

-If you must go to trial, you want to know that your legal team has experience in cases similar to yours, that they have knowledge of substantive law and procedure, and that they know how to prove or shed doubt on the elements of the case.
+If you must go to trial, you want to know that your legal team has experience in cases similar to yours, that they have knowledge of substantive law and procedure, and the know-how to prove your case.
 Our team has extensive experience litigating employment law cases related to: